Life's Better with a Weta!

 In 2017, we shipped a container of boats from Sydney to Auckland to take part in the World Masters Games with 50 boats in the fleet.
 The Australian team performed well winning multiple age categories.

 Colin Bresnahan was one of the original dealers in Melbourne along with Glen Marney in Nowra, NSW - but in 2016, Glenn had to give it up due to a back injury at work and Paul White took over in 2016.
 Kevin Bates was the original Queensland dealer but passed the batten to Glenn Foley in 2017 who has a long background in the marine industry and has won numerous sailing titles.
+In 2022, Glenn passed the business on to Todd McVey as he needed to spend more time in his business - although he continues to sail a Weta.

 After a few false starts, the Australian Weta Class Association (AWCA) was established in 2018 to promote the Weta in Australia and to represent the Class to organisations such as Australian Sailing.